 Herring, a Favorite Fish

 From salted to pickled to smoked and smothered in cream sauce, small silvery herring are regularly incorporated into Dutch dishes.
 The bravest foodies may want to try herring the Dutch way as a sort of Flanders sushi.
 With the head and innards of the herring removed, the whole fish is dunked in salt and then consumed by tipping back your head and downing the whole filet pelican-style.
 Raw salted herring is also commonly enjoyed with raw onions on a fresh bakery bun.

-If you’re not sure you can stomach salted herring, you can also try this Dutch food pickled, fried, or smoked.
+If you’re not sure you can stomach salted herring, you can also try this traditional Dutch food pickled, fried, or smoked.

 Kaas, Dutch Cheese

 As one of Europe’s smaller nations in terms of area, it might be hard to imagine that the Netherlands is the world’s largest exporter of dairy products.
 But once you’ve had just one bite of their amazing Gouda or Edam cheese, you’ll understand why everyone else in the world must have this Dutch treat!
 In addition to the most popular Dutch cheese varieties (like the Gouda and Edam mentioned above), be sure to try Maasdam or Leyden cheese.
 On the other hand, I find Limburger cheese to be a bit more of an acquired taste!